basilhendroff/truenas-iocage-wordpress/README.md

 ## Usage

 ### Prerequisites (Reverse Proxy)
 The WordPress jail created by this script is designed to work behind a reverse proxy.
+If you don't have a reverse proxy set up, you must set this up first.
+Do not attempt to access the WordPress jail directly to do thie initial setup of WordPress.
+It messes with the formatting making it impossible (well, I haven't worked out how) to retrofit WordPress behind a reverse proxy later.
+I cannot impress this enough, you must do the initial setup of WordPress using the FQDN for the jail and not the jail IP.

 ### Prerequisites (Other)
 Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `wordpress` on your main storage pool and nested sub-datasets `files` and `db`.
 Many other jail guides also store their configuration and data in subdirectories of `pool/apps/`